Continuing Education Activity

 Hepatitis C

-American College of Obstetricians and Gynecologists (ACOG) and the Centers for Disease Control and Prevention (CDC) recommend risk-based screening for HCV in pregnant women.
-The anti-HCV antibody is tested as the screening tool during pregnancy.
+Transmission is associated with higher levels of HCV RNA in pregnant women.
+The American College of Obstetricians and Gynecologists (ACOG) and the Centers for Disease Control and Prevention (CDC) recommend risk-based screening for HCV in pregnant women.
+The anti-HCV antibody is tested as a screening tool during pregnancy.

 Hepatitis D